ltriant/sidegate/README.md

 3. The files can be uploaded to a cloud file hosting provider, and then downloaded, but this seems wasteful of bandwidth when we're connected to the same local network and sitting a few feet from each other
 4. The friend's laptop can't run a simple fileserver (like Python's SimpleHTTPServer), because perhaps they don't have enough privileges

-All of this is ridiculous, so I wrote this dirt-simple program that I can run on my laptop, and then any of my friends with a web browser can either upload files to or download files from my laptop, without us needing to work around these silly problems.
+All of this is a bit ridiculous, so I wrote this simple program that I can run on my laptop, and then any of my friends with a web browser can either upload files to or download files from my laptop, without us needing to work around these silly problems.

 # Why not any of the other projects?

 There are other projects out there that perform this function, but, of the ones that I saw, I don't like them because:

 1. They're often written in Python with third-party dependencies, and I just want a static binary that's easy to compile with no external dependencies or runtimes necessary, that I can also cross-compile for other platforms and share with less technical friends if they want to use this for themselves
-2. Worse still, some projects require Apache or nginx, because they're CGI or PHP scripts
+2. Some projects require Apache or nginx, because they're CGI or PHP scripts
 3. They have a ton of extra features that I'm not interested in, e.g. user accounts and groups of users — i.e. a database dependency — in-browser file viewers, and tons of JavaScript and CSS effects

 This is a lot more than I thought was necessary.